-Driving in in the winter here in Ontario can be dangerous.
+Driving in the winter here in Ontario can be dangerous.
 Snowy, icy and otherwise compromising driving conditions can lead to any number of difficult driving situations.
 It’s important that your vehicle is well equipped and ready.
 While winter tires aren’t mandatory in Ontario like they are in other provinces, they are a good idea for anyone who plans on driving in cold weather conditions.

 BENEFITS OF WINTER TIRES

 Winter tires are specifically designed to perform well in cold weather.
 The rubber on normal tires gets harder as it gets colder, which greatly reduces traction control.
 The rubber on winter tires will stay soft and tacky as it gets colder allowing the tires to grip the road even in very low temperatures.

 Thanks to a budget initiative passed in April 2015, drivers in Ontario will receive insurance discounts for having and using winter tires.

 If you plan to do any driving in cold, snowy, icy or otherwise hazardous weather, it is highly recommended that you install winter tires on your vehicle.
 Here are a few tips for using winter tires: